SH6003 - Public Health and Health Promotion (2018/19)

 5. Demonstrate critical thinking in relation to measures taken to address specific public health issues.

 The assessment is designed to test the student's ability to evaluate a range of issues influencing theory, policy and practice developments in public health and health promotion.
 To assess this and achievement against the module aims and learning outcomes, there will be three assessments.
 The module is passed on aggregation of the three assessment components.
-The components include:
+The first assessment is an oral group presentation addressing a public health issue, and an intervention strategy; the second assessment involves participation in four online reading and discussion groups on specific topics to deepen learning and inform the final assessment, a 3,500 word essay critically appraising a public health policy for its use of health promotion approaches.

 Department of Health.
 (2004).
 Choosing Health: Making healthy choices easier.
 London: The Stationary Office.